The shift to remote work was fairly seamless for many of us, thanks in part to video technology, intranet software, and instant messaging platforms.

 As organizations begin welcoming employees back into the workplace, it’s important to understand the strengths and limitations of collaborating with synchronous and asynchronous collaboration and communication tools.
 If we want to emerge from the pandemic with better communication, we will need to master how we use both sets of tools.

-Asynchronous means ‘not at the same time’, so when you are having asynchronous communication, it isn’t happening live, and responses occur intermittently.
+Asynchronous means ‘not at the same time’.
+Therefore, asynchronous collaboration is defined as collaboration that isn’t happening live, with responses occurring intermittently.
 For example, an email sent, and then read 30 minutes later is asynchronous.

 Information hosted on your intranet is also asynchronous, because it is accessible to employees when they need it.
 The term asynchronous collaboration might feel esoteric, but it really isn't.
 It’s about being able to collaborate with team members, without having to be working on the same problem at the same time.